fireteam99/CS211-Midterm-I-Studyguide/CS211-Midterm-I-StudyGuide.md

 ### Compilation
 **C Source code --> Pre-processor --> Compiler --> Assembly --> Assembler --> Relocatable Object --> Linker --> Executable**
 Seperate compilation follows the same steps but links the multiple relocatable objects together at the end.
+## Datatypes
 ### Running on Hardware
-The ISA (Instruction Set Architecture) interfeces between the soft ware and hardware.
+The ISA (Instruction Set Architecture) interfaces between the soft ware and hardware.
 ### Base n Notation
 Numbers are written as a sequence of digits that are multiplied by a place value.
 For example in base 10, one hundred and twelve is written as: `1 * 10^2 + 1 * 10^1 + 2 * 10^0`
 ### Base 2: Binary